The MRI Scanner at Barnsley Hospital operates 7 days a week from 8:00am until 8:00pm

 The MRI Scanner is used to undertake a wide range of diagnostic procedures for all types of patients, however, you will not be able to have a MRI scan if you have any of the following:

-- Retained metal fragments in the eye
+• retained metal fragments in the eye

 You may not be able to have an MRI if you have the following:

-- Metal aneurysm clip in the brain.
+• a metal aneurysm clip in the brain

-- Some other types of biomedical implants.
+• some other types of biomedical implants

 If patients know that they suffer from claustrophobia, it may be helpful to talk directly to a Radiographer before the scan, when the patient receives their appointment.
-Patients should contact the department on 01226 434340.
+Patients should contact the department on 01226 434340

-Preparation for the scan – Prior to a small number of MRI scans patients will have to starve, however, for the majority there is no special preparation.
+Prior to a small number of MRI scans, patients will have to fast.
+However, for the majority of people there is no special preparation.

 Several trans-dermal medication patches contain metal ions and these need to be removed prior to MRI Scan.
 Please contact the department for details of the types of patches that will need to be removed.

-After booking in at the main Medical Imaging Reception, patients will be asked to sit in a sub-wait area where they will be greeted by a member of the MRI team at their appointment time.
+After booking in at the main Medical Imaging reception, patients will be asked to sit in a sub-wait area where they will be greeted by a member of the MRI team at their appointment time.

 Patients will be asked to fill in a safety questionnaire and may have to change into an examination gown.